gluster/glusterdocs/Administrator Guide/arbiter-volumes-and-quorum.md

-The arbiter volume is special subset of replica volumes that is aimed at preventing split-brains and providing the same consistency guarantees as a normal replica 3 volume without consuming 3x space.
+The arbiter volume is special subset of replica volumes that is aimed at preventing split-brains and providing the same consistency guarantees as a normal replica 3 volume without consuming 3 times as much space.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->